Supporting communities affected by COVID-19 & helping business bounce back

 2. Support local communities, businesses and the long-term future of places that we manage.

-Like so many companies, we have a lot of staff who want to help.
-One of our team, Dean, has organised a team to deliver sandwiches to vulnerable and elderly residents on Cundy Street in Belgravia, using donations by the general manager of Waitrose on Motcomb Street, and set up a chat group so that people can stay in touch during isolation.
+Our staff have also been active in the community while dealing with their own challenges.
+One of our team, Dean, has organised a group to deliver sandwiches to vulnerable and elderly residents on Cundy Street in Belgravia, using donations by the general manager of Waitrose on Motcomb Street, and set up a chat group so that locals can stay in touch during isolation.

-We are also promoting Westminster City Council’s fantastic Westminster Connects volunteering programme and there are plans afoot to create a new street art mural in Eccleston Yards in praise of the NHS and to celebrate key workers in the community.
+We are also promoting Westminster City Council’s fantastic Westminster Connects volunteering programme and creating a 5m high street art mural in Eccleston Yards to celebrate the work of the NHS and key workers.
+A competition has just been launched here.

 Funding charities on the frontline